Skip to main content

 RUN npm install

-# Set runtime environment variable
+# Runtime environment variable

 ENV APP_MODE=production